 Once upon a time, my calendar was bursting at the seams.
-With four active children, a retail photography studio, activity in my church, and community volunteer work, my color-coded calendar looked like a rainbow threw up all over it.
+With four active children, a retail photography studio, church service, and community volunteer work, my color-coded calendar looked like a rainbow threw up on it.
 I was busy 24/7 and the word “relax” was not a part of my vocabulary.
 I felt like I was a good mom and a successful business owner.
-Until the day I missed an mportant client meeting that got overlooked in my overcrowded schedule.
+Until the day I missed an important client meeting that got overlooked in my overcrowded schedule.

 Let me repeat that.

 Busy, productive and successful are NOT the same thing.

 Busy people may look productive and therefore successful, but in reality they’re often so busy juggling all their commitments to keep anything from falling through the cracks, they miss the important opportunities that could actually increase their success.
 It feels good to be needed.
 Being “in demand” can stroke the ego.
 It feels good to help, but when we fall into the trap of thinking we need to be involved in or responsible for everything, we aren’t doing ourselves—or anyone else—any favors.

 I enjoy serving and being involved in my communities, but I’ve learned involvement comes at a price.
 Providing my business services for free can hurt my business (and it has more than it hasn’t).
 When I fail to value my time and talents, others fail to value them as well.
 They come to expect free all the time.
 If I am working for free or volunteering for too many causes I am giving away opportunities where I can earn money to meet the needs of my family.
 And when I say yes to too many opportunities to provide personal service to others, I am giving away the time I need to meet the needs of my family.